-Water is generally known to occupy over 70% of the earth crust.
-It is a fundamental requirement for life and this becomes inevitable for humans (Gideon et al., 2017).
-Water is by far the most abundant substance in animal and plant tissues as well as the world around us.
-It accounts for about 70% of the human body and it is higher in many growing plants (Odesina, 2003).Water is not only used all over the world in large quantities for drinking purposes, but it is used even in greater quantities for cooking, a solvent in industrial processes, bleaching, raising steam to drive engines or turbines to generate electricity as well as washing (Odesina, 2003).
-However, due to increases in human population, industrial and recreational activities, and agricultural activities among others the access to quality water consumption has become a teething problem to many mostly in developing countries.
+Keyword: Groundwater, Antibiogram, Susceptibility, Resistance, Borehole sources about 70% of the human body and it is higher in many growing plants (Odesina, 2003).
+Water is not only used all over the world in large quantities for drinking purposes, but it is used even in greater quantities for cooking, solvent in industrial processes, bleaching, raising steam to drive engines or turbines to generate electricity as well as washing (Bibiye, 2013 & Odesina, 2003).
+However, due to increases in human population, industrial and recreational activities, and agricultural activities among others the access to quality water consumption has become a teething problem to mostly in developing countries.
 However, having access to good and potable water has been an age-long challenge super imposed by mostly anthropogenic activities and less of nature mostly in Sub-Sara Africa.